LabOrchestrator/LabVNC/README.md

-# noVNC
+# LabVNC

 This package contains a dockerfile that adds noVNC into docker.
+This is needed to access the VNC connections from the Lab Orchestrator VMs in the web.